code-troopers/wicket-jsr303-parsley/README.md

 This project provides a simple way to get client side validation for POJOs annotated with Bean Validation's contraints.

 # Setup on your project

+_Release to Maven central is coming, meanwhile a deploy on your local artifact repository is needed_

 Add the following Maven dependency